Poll veterans of

-The first step when preparing your cover should be research.
+The first step when preparing your cover should be researching.
 Go to a bookstore or perform an online search and hunt down books with similar themes.
 Do you have any direct inspirations for your work?
 Look at the covers those books use.
 Compare different books in the genre your book will most closely align with, and use this to get inspiration.
-It’s important that your cover define for a potential reader the genre and general theme of the book, hopefully while hinting at the content just enough to intrigue a would be reader.
+It’s important that your cover defines for a potential reader the genre and general

 2. Professional Design